 Shared living arrangements to reduce costs and build community.

-Individual rooms with shared common areas, ideal for single adults.
+Individual rooms with shared common areas, geared towards single adults.

 Budget-friendly rooms with basic amenities in shared homes.